pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

     .. method:: update(data)

         :param bytes data: The bytes you wish to hash.
+        :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`

     .. method:: copy()

-        :return: a new instance of this object with a copied internal state.
+        Copy this :class:`Hash` instance, usually so that we may call :meth:`finalize` and get an intermediate digest value while we continue to call :meth:`update` on the original.

+        :return: A new instance of :class:`Hash` which can be updated and finalized independently of the original instance.
+        :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`

     .. method:: finalize()

         Finalize the current context and return the message digest as bytes.

-        Once ``finalize`` is called this object can no longer be used.
+        Once ``finalize`` is called this object can no longer be used and :meth:`update` and :meth:`copy` will raise
+        :class:`~cryptography.exceptions.AlreadyFinalized`.

         :return bytes: The message digest as bytes.